 If you recognize any of them, please leave their name in the comments.

 Between Calle Paseo Kuka and Main Square

 let's start with one of my favourite murals ever!
-At first site I loved the juxtaposition of the cute bunny and the bug and I only now saw the skull hidden in it!
+At first sight I loved the juxtaposition of the cute bunny and the bug and I only now saw the skull hidden in it!